Analyzing CYBIN INC. (CYBN.NE) (CYBN) and The Competition

 |2.45

-CYBIN INC. (CYBN.NE) presently has a consensus target price of $8.56, indicating a potential upside of 830.61%.
-As a group, “Holding & other investment offices” companies have a potential upside of 68.88%.
-Given CYBIN INC. (CYBN.NE)’s stronger consensus rating and higher probable upside, research analysts plainly believe CYBIN INC. (CYBN.NE) is more favorable than its competitors.
+CYBIN INC. (CYBN.NE) presently has a consensus target price of $8.56, indicating a potential upside of 856.70%.
+As a group, “Holding & other investment offices” companies have a potential upside of 70.75%.
+Given CYBIN INC. (CYBN.NE)’s stronger consensus rating and higher possible upside, research analysts clearly believe CYBIN INC. (CYBN.NE) is more favorable than its peers.

 Profitability

-This table compares CYBIN INC. (CYBN.NE) and its competitors’ net margins, return on equity and return on assets.
+This table compares CYBIN INC. (CYBN.NE) and its peers’ net margins, return on equity and return on assets.

 |Net Margins